PetMeetly helps you find a perfect breeding mate for your Cocker Spaniel

 Inquire about the breeder’s approach to breeding.
 A responsible breeder will put their dogs’ and their offspring’ health and wellbeing first and be able to explain their breeding procedures.

 Obtain references from past puppy purchasers from the breeder.
-You can learn more about the breeder and the calibre of their puppies by speaking with past clients.
+You can learn more about the breeder and the caliber of their puppies by speaking with past clients.

 Visit the breeder’s premises and give them a thorough inspection before purchasing.
 The puppies and dogs should be housed in sanitary settings with access to outdoor space.